 Packing for Europe can be quite the process.
-Last year I hopped on a jet plane headed to Prague to visit my baby sister.
+A couple years ago I hopped on a jet plane headed to Prague to visit my baby sister.
 I was flying alone and on one of the economy airlines, which charges an arm and a leg for luggage.

 Packing for 10 days in Europe in only a small carry on.
 Can you do it?
 I did and here is how…

 Here is what you will need:

 - 2 bottoms of your choice (pants, shorts, etc.)

 - 1 pair of sneakers, one pair of flats, one pair of sandals

 - Simple accessories: a package hat, a couple necklaces, and a scarf (I always bring one on the plane in case it gets chilly)

 The goal is to find neutral pieces that you can mix and match with almost everything in your suitcase.
 This allows you to bring less things overall, and it’s so much simpler to plan out your outfits.
 My personal style is more California Casual, so I already had many pieces in my closet that I could bring.